The Importance of Attack Surface Management for Organizations

 What is Attack Surface Management?

 Attack Surface Management (ASM) is a cyber security management service that an organization uses to manage and protect its digital attack surfaces.
-ASM is used to detect, analyze, report and manage all assets in an organization’s computing infrastructure and all access points on their digital attack surfaces.
+ASM is used to detect, analyze, report, and manage all assets in an organization’s computing infrastructure and all access points on their digital attack surfaces.
 As the digital presence of organizations on the internet increases, their attack surface increases at the same rate.
 This makes the attack surface management more and more difficult.
 When the attack surface reaches an uncontrollable size, the organization can be seriously damaged by attackers.
-With Attack Surface Management, continuous monitoring is performed on the attack surfaces that need to be managed and each digital asset is subjected to security assessment.
-As a result, security problems on the attack surface are detected, reported and resolved with ASM.
+With Attack Surface Management, continuous monitoring is performed on the attack surfaces that need to be managed, and each digital asset is subjected to security assessment.
+As a result, ASM detects, reports, and resolves security problems on the attack surface.
 In this way, the uncontrollability caused by the growth of the attack surface is eliminated.

 Why Is Attack Surface Management and Monitoring Important?

 ASM is an important step in cybersecurity.
 By utilizing ASM services for the management of digital attack surfaces, organizations create a more secure environment against cyber-attacks.
-ASM not only helps to pinpoint an organization’s digital attack surface, but also provides the data needed to strengthen their defense mechanisms.
+ASM helps pinpoint an organization’s digital attack surface and provides the data needed to strengthen its defense mechanisms.

 Attack Surface Management Process